 - Jasmine too.
 She finds out the man she loves lied to her about his identity and then has to deal with Jafar taking over Agrabah and imprisoning her.
 Then she has to watch her father be tortured by him and Iago.

 - After Jafar is defeated and Aladdin is not really a prince, he and Jasmine start to say their goodbyes, thinking they'll never be able to see each other again and Jasmine probably anticipating a bad arranged marriage since she cannot marry her true love due to the fact he's a commoner.
 Those moments are just heartbreaking.

 - Jasmine is willing to forgive Aladdin for lying about his identity because she knows he pretended to be a prince so that they could be together.
-She angerly curses the law and admits her love for Aladdin.
+She angrily curses the law and admits her love for Aladdin.
 It must have been so frustrating for Jasmine in the end.
 She finally found someone she truly loved and wanted to marry but couldn't because of an unfair law.
-Forunately, the Sultan remembers he makes the laws, and immediately changes it.
+Fortunately, the Sultan remembers he makes the laws, and immediately changes it.

 - Aladdin shows off his view of the palace to Jasmine, who he doesn't know is a princess yet.
 Jasmine instantly reacts, but not as Aladdin intended.
 He can't see her face full of disappointment and guilt, so she must preserve her cover by saying, "Oh, it's wonderful", as she turns away as soon as possible.
 Even so her voice is dull, she can barely muster up enough enthusiasm to get her voice halfway to where it should be.
 Aladdin doesn't notice a thing.

 - Genie's VA Robin Williams's suicide in August 11, 2014 is heartbreaking.
 Disney Channel and Disney XD started airing the 1992 animated film non-stop when the news of his death came out and there's a drawing of Genie in the honor of Robin, which doubles as Heartwarming Moment.